 Row 4 – 24: Repeat Row 3.
 (Stitch Count: Each side of the triangle increases by 2 dc-cl every row.)

-Add Tassels, Fringe or Beads to your Scarf
+Add Tassels, Fringe or Beads to your Shawl

-Now that you've finished your triangle scarf, you can choose to keep it simple, or add some accessories to make it pop!
+Now that you’ve finished the crochet shawl, you can choose to keep it simple, or add some accessories to make it pop!
 I played around with the idea of adding tassels, fringe, or beads to my piece, but I thought that there was something beautiful in the simplicity of this scarf.
-Please feel free to add your own personal twist on this pattern - I can't wait to see what you come up with!
+Please feel free to add your own personal twist on this pattern – I can’t wait to see what you come up with!

 Block your Work: